dbakewel/netbots/README.md

 <a name="getSpeed"></a>
 **getSpeed**

 Get information about the robots speed.
 If requestedSpeed != currentSpeed then the robot is accelerating or decelerating to the requestedSpeed.
-Note, if a robot hits a wall, obstacle, or another robot then currentSpeed and requestedSpeed will be set to 0.

 Robot Sends: